 Screen printing, also recognized as silk screening, is a manual technique for producing a custom t-shirt.
 It employs a silk screen that is applied to the t-shirt.
 The custom t-shirt printing design is then created by dragging brightly colored ink across the t-shirt.
 Screen printing is an excellent method for transferring a printable design onto such a T-shirt.
 A chemical process known as photo emulsion is used in the technique.
 While that concept may appear complex, the procedure is actually quite straightforward.

 It takes some skill to do, and the results are best when done by an expert t-shirt company like TeeNavi.
-We not only have the knowledge and expertise but also the specialized equipment to produce a large batch of custom tee that will look fantastic.
+We not only have the knowledge and expertise but also the specialized equipment to produce a large batch of custom tees that will look fantastic.
 So, let’s get started on learning how to screen print a t-shirt!

->>>> GET IT OUT: 4 best print T-shirt high quality methods custom in 2022
+>>>> GET IT OUT: 4 best print T-shirt high quality methods custom in 2023

 2. The most detailed and simple how to screen printing t shirts at home